Houtman Abrolhos: Aquaculture

 The Department of Fisheries have issued a number of licences to cultivate black-lip pearl oysters in the Abrolhos.
 The first recipient of a license was Abrolhos Pearls in 1996.
 By 2000, another license had been issued and four more applications had been received.
 A year later, there were 10 km2 licensed for the culture of pearl oysters in the Abrolhos, of which about 21% was actually in use, carrying over 210,000 shell.
 Six licences had been issued by 2002, and by 2007 that number had grown to eight.

 95% of the pearl aquaculture is carried out in the Pelsaert Group.
 Most licenses are over areas of sand, but some areas contain small amounts of coral reef.
 The colour of the pearls produced is quite different from that of Pacific black pearls, and this is considered a potential marketing tool.

 In addition to pearl aquaculture, a pilot sea cage finfish farm was licensed in 2004, although as of 2007 the license had not been exercised.
 Interest has also been expressed in the culture of live rock and coral for the aquarium industry.
 The Department of Fisheries has identified a number of species as having potential for aquaculture in the Abrolhos, including the Shark Bay pearl oyster (Pinctada albina), the maxima clam (Tridacna maxima), rock oysters (Saccostrea sp.), the saucer scallop (Amusium balloti), the western rock lobster, and a number of species of finfish, most of which are filter feeders.

 Mineral exploration

 Petroleum exploration wells were drilled in Abrolhos waters in the 1960s and 1970s, but were capped and abandoned.
 The Abrolhos was amongst the areas released for further exploration in 2002.

 Recreation

 Ernie Dingo dives on a coral reef at the Houtman Abrolhos, during shooting for the Australian television show The Great Outdoors.

-The Abrolhos provides some of the best snorkelling, diving and deep sea fishing in the world, along with some of Australia's most significant historical sights, such as the shipwreck of the Batavia.
+The Abrolhos provides snorkelling, diving and deep sea fishing in the world, along with some of Australia's most significant historical sights, such as the shipwreck of the Batavia.

 Although an important tourist destination, the tourists are not allowed to stay overnight.